 The hotel’s industrial details are elevated by warm, organic design and refined finishes.
 The entrance features a live green wall, which ushers you to the eccentric, bright blue front desk, a commissioned creation of hand-knotted, painted rope by artist Orly Genger.
 The industrial-meets-organic details keep coming, with poured concrete floors, a curtain made of river stones, and a double-sided fireplace wrapped in floating ceramic.

 Henley Modern American Brasserie offers sociable southern dining and impeccably crafted cocktails.
-Go all out and get a seat at The Chef’s Table for a front-row view of Henley's Culinary Team’s classical French technique as they turn the finest local ingredients into inventive small plates and entrées.
+Go all out and get a seat at The Chef’s Table for a front-row view of Henley's culinary team’s classical French technique as they turn the finest local ingredients into inventive small plates and entrées.
 The Henley bar boasts seasonal hand-crafted cocktails, thoughtfully chosen wines, and locally brewed beers, but you can grab a whiskey at Catbird Seat or the famed listening room, The Bluebird Cafe.
 Lower Broadway and 2nd Street’s storied honky tonks and neon lights are a neighborhood away.
-Other attractions like the Country Music Hall of Fame and Museum, Ascend Amphitheater, Bicentennial Capital Mall State Park, Vanderbilt University, Centennial Park, Nissan Stadium, Ryman Auditorium, and Bridgestone Arena are all within a 15 minute drive of the hotel.
+Other attractions like the Country Music Hall of Fame and Museum, Ascend Amphitheater, Bicentennial Capitol Mall State Park, Vanderbilt University, Centennial Park, Nissan Stadium, Ryman Auditorium, and Bridgestone Arena are all within a 15-minute drive of the hotel.

 Amenities include an upscale spa, fitness studio, and the signature Westin Heavenly® Bed.

-If you’re hosting an event downtown, there’s 20,000 square feet of exquisitely appointed meeting and venue space at your disposal.
+If you’re hosting an event Downtown the hotel’s 20,000 square feet of exquisitely appointed meeting and venue space at your disposal.